Ambrosia salsola, Cheesebush

 Ambrosia salsola var. fasciculata, Burrobush (AZ, CA, NV, UT);

 Ambrosia salsola var. pentalepis, Burrobush (AZ, CA, NV);

 Ambrosia salsola var. salsola, Burrobush (AZ, CA).

-Comments: Cheesebush is a spring bloomer found primarily in sandy or gravelly desert washes below 3,500 feet where it is often a primarily species.
+Comments: Cheesebush is a spring bloomer found primarily in sandy or gravelly desert washes generally below 6,000 feet (1,800 m) where it is often a primarily species.
 It is closely related to Singlewhorl Burrobrush Ambrosia monogyra which blooms in the fall.
 Pollen from both species causes hay fever in susceptible individuals.

 Cheesebush, one of the common names is derived from its foliage which, when crushed has a decidedly cheesy scent.
 Cheesebush hybridizes with White Bursage Ambrosia dumosa.